 European High Yield

-All information contained in this page is proprietary and confidential to NCRAM.
+All information contained in this document is proprietary and confidential to NCRAM.
 All opinions and estimates included herein constitute NCRAM’s judgment, unless stated otherwise, as of this date and are subject to change without notice.
 There can be no assurance nor is there any guarantee, implied or otherwise, that opinions related to forecasts will be met.
 Certain information contained herein is obtained from various secondary sources that are believed to be reliable, however, NCRAM does not guarantee its accuracy and such information may be incomplete or condensed.
 Historical investment performance is no guarantee of future results.
 There is a risk of loss.
 Strategy performance references are based on gross of fees performance.

 Certain information contained in this document contains forward-looking statements including future-oriented financial information and financial forecasts under applicable securities laws (collectively referred to herein as forward-looking statements).
 Except for statements of historical fact, information contained herein constitutes forward-looking statements.
 Although NCRAM believes that the expectations reflected in such forward-looking statements are based on reasonable assumptions, it can give no assurance that forward-looking statements will prove to be accurate.
 These statements are not guarantees of future performance and undue reliance should not be placed on them.
 Forward-looking information is subject to certain risks, trends, and uncertainties that could cause actual performance and financial results in future periods to differ materially from those projected.
 NCRAM undertakes no obligation to update forward-looking statements if circumstances or NCRAM’s estimates or opinions should change.